Cysu/open-reid/_sources/examples/training_id.rst.txt

 ^^^^^^^^

-Specify the dataset by ``-d name``, where ``name`` can be one of ``cuhk03``, ``market1501``, ``duke``, and ``viper`` currently.
+Specify the dataset by ``-d name``, where ``name`` can be one of ``cuhk03``, ``market1501``, ``dukemtmc``, and ``viper`` currently.
 For some datasets that cannot be downloaded automatically, running the script will raise an error with a link to the dataset.
 One may need to manually download it and put it to the directory instructed also by the error message.

 .. _gpu-options: